Search Engine Optimization (SEO) Tips

 Having your keyword in your URL is also an important thing to do.
 We chose the /oucampus alias not only because it will make it easier for users to remember the URL but if someone was to search for OU Campus in the WKU search this site will have a better chance of showing up higher on the page rankings.

 Another thing to keep in mind when it comes to keywords is that you do not need to over use your keywords.
 Not only will it potentially make your page not read as smoothly, but if a keyword is on a page too much a search engine might see it as a word bank or spam and discredit your site in the rankings.
 You are ultimately creating a site for people to read so make it readable.

 While you can really make your site look good with flash it still is not search engine friendly.
 Google has made good strides to be able to index flash files however they still are not there.
 It is recommended to only use flash for decorative purposes not to display pertinent information.

 Not only are image descriptions needed for ADA Compliance but they will also help your SEO rank.
 Spiders can only search text, it can not search text within your image.
 For this reason, it is suggested that you name your images something that also describes your image rather than something like img365.jpg.
 Your image descriptions need to be as descriptive as possible and can include keywords.
-See #11 on our tutorial on Uploading and Editing Images to learn how to set your image description/alt tag.

 While meta information is not as important in ranking as it use to be, meta information is important in the display of search results.
 The most important meta attributes are below.